kallisto-finance/kallisto-docs/docs/src/guide/how-to-use.md

 # How to use Kallisto

-## Connect to Kallisto

 Navigate to [kallisto.finance](https://kallisto.finance/).

-Connect your wallet.
+* Start by connecting your wallet.

-We are using MetaMask in this tutorial.
-Ensure that you have access to your wallet on the browser you are using.
+> We are using MetaMask in this tutorial.
+Ensure that you have access
+> to your wallet on the browser you are using.

-Select the account you would like to connect.
+* Select the account you would like to connect.

-Ensure that you are connecting to official Kallisto finance dApp when connecting your wallet.
+> Ensure that you are connecting to official Kallisto finance dApp when
+> connecting your wallet.

-You will see the vault dashboard that shows the active pool, the amount of liqudity your account is providing and how much of the pool liqudity is yours.
+* You will see the vault dashboard that shows the active pool, the amount of liqudity your account is providing and how much of the pool liqudity is yours.

-On the dashboard, a user is able to manage their liqudity by either adding or withdrawing assets.
+* On the dashboard, a user is able to manage their liqudity by either adding or withdrawing assets.

 ## Deposits